imp-dance/haakon.dev-2024/features/articles/data/radix-os.md

 #### Referencing files & folders

-In the Zustand store, most actions utilize a string path to reference a file or folder.
-I utilize a couple of helper functions that I wrote to work with paths:
+In the Zustand store, I designed most of the actions to take in a string path to reference files or folders.
+I utilize a couple of helper functions that I wrote to work with these paths in the store, and in the terminal app:

 - **`findNodeByPath(path: string, tree: FsNode)`**
   - Takes a tree-structure and a string path, and returns the node if found